laboon/ebook/text/98_glossary_of_terms.md

 __Key Performance Indicator__: A __performance indicator__ that is considered of primary importance in the development of the system.

 __KPI__: Abbreviation for __Key Performance Indicator__.

-__Law of Demeter__: A principle of object-oriented software stating that code should not invoke methods on objects it received from an object of another class.
-For example, `tree.getBough().getBranch().setBroken(true);` would be a violation of the Law of Demeter, since you are calling a method on an object from an object received from a different class.

 __Legacy code__: Code which is running in production, and was written without using modern software engineering techniques and/or has substandard automated test coverage.